Hawkynt/LearnCoding/README.md

 #### Real-World Problems

-- **Challenges:** Continuously challenge yourself with new problems.
+- **Neverending Learning:** Continuously challenge yourself with new problems and hurdles to overcome.
 Write examples to solve real-world issues and improve your problem-solving skills.
 - **Ethics:** Remember to use your skills for good.
 Write applications that make the world a better place and avoid harmful practices.
 - **Impact:** Strive to make a positive impact with your work.
 Develop projects that address real-world problems and contribute to society in meaningful ways.